Dave Collins – 2010

 At that time I wasn’t tying flies but was struck by the sheer size of the hatch and the tendency for the morning emergence of Grannom to be triggered by the appearance of the sun, and the relative absence of wind.
 As the clouds passed over, it almost seemed as if someone was turning a switch on and off, but how to catch fish feeding on them?

-When retirement at last provided more time for fly-fishing and fly-tying, anticipation of not-too-distant qualification for the bus-pass, allowed us to move from the over-populated South East to rural tranquillity in West Herefordshire where my local water is.
+When retirement at last provided more time for fly-fishing and fly-tying, the anticipation of not-too-distant qualification for the bus-pass, allowed us to move from the over-populated South East to rural tranquillity in West Herefordshire where my local water is.
 The Red Lion Moccas Fishery on the Middle Wye at Bredwardine, a Mecca, for barbel anglers in the coarse fishing season.
 Whilst not having anywhere near the same trout and grayling populations as the upper river, it nonetheless has enough trout, grayling, and chub to provide me with some fly-fishing and the opportunity to experiment, right on my own doorstep!
 Here, in the heat of April 2007, Grannom were emerging in the still morning sunshine, with Large Dark Olives appearing a little later, fish were rising and a few were caught on a low-riding Klinkhamer.
 Most frustrating was the frequency with which this and others were ignored.
 My curiosity got the better of me and I decided to see what the fish had been feeding on.
 I had never seen Grannom pupae before and these fish were stacked full of them to the exclusion of just about anything else.

-My fly box contained nothing that looked remotely like these beautiful 9mm. pupae, with their green abdomens, black-segmented on the dorsal and ventral sides and a hint of amber in the thorax, with their typical downward-sloping pupal wings or the slightly more inflated ones of the incipient emerger, and a tangle of legs and antennae.
-I could find no patterns in my information sources to resemble them, since traditional Grannom patterns often tend to be which represent the adult female returning to lay her eggs, and so it was a case of DIY!
+My fly box contained nothing that looked remotely like this beautiful 9mm. pupae, with their green abdomens, black-segmented on the dorsal and ventral sides and a hint of amber in the thorax, with their typical downward-sloping pupal wings or the slightly more inflated ones of the incipient emerger, and a tangle of legs and antennae.
+I could find no patterns in my information sources to resemble them since traditional Grannom patterns often tend to be which represent the adult female returning to lay her eggs, and so it was a case of DIY!
 I made two types of fly, a shuttlecock and a parachute pattern, to represent the emerging pupa and tried them the next day.
 Sure enough, emerging Grannom pupae were still being eaten and, more in hope than expectation, I tried the shuttlecock and to my delight, on only the second pass, it was taken.

 More trout and grayling were taken with it and with the Grannom-pupa parachute emerger over the next couple of days, and also later down the Avon.
 However, the Grannom season was rapidly drawing to a close and, as it turned out, so was our “summer” and I would need to wait until 2008 to test these patterns further.